gorango/flowcraft/docs/examples/index.md

     Registry -- "Maps string types to" --> Functions
 ```

-## Dynamic AI Agent from Visual Graphs
+## Distributed AI Agent with a Pluggable Executor

-A runtime engine for executing graph-based AI workflows defined as JSON files, with support for parallelism, branching, and nested workflows.
+Runs the DAG example in a distributed environment using BullMQ, with client-worker separation and awaitable workflows.

 ```mermaid
 graph TD